Oneirocom/Magick/apps/docs/docs/Getting Started.md

 ---
-title: Installation and Setup
+title: Setup and Installation
 description: This is where you will learn how to connect your first component.
 hide_table_of_contents: true
 sidebar_position: 2
 ---

-# Installation and Setup
+# Getting Started

+## Setup and Installation

 There are three ways to use Magick: on the cloud, as a standalone app or by running the code from source.